On a Restriction Problem of Hickman and Wright for the Parabola over $\mathbb{Z}/N\mathbb{Z}$ for Squarefree $N$: Introduction

 \section{Introduction}

 In \cite{HickmanWright}, Hickman and Wright discussed a number of restriction problems for Fourier transforms.
-In its simplest form, they asked, for a given set $\Sigma$ of frequencies described as the graph of a polynomial function, for what values of $p$ and $q$ is there a constant $C_\epsilon$ for each $\epsilon>0$ such that for any function $f: \mathbb{Z}^d\rightarrow \mathbb{C}$:
+One simple formulation asks, for a given set $\Sigma$ of frequencies described as the graph of a polynomial function, for what values of $s$ and $r$ is there a constant $C_\epsilon$ for each $\epsilon>0$ such that for any function $f: (\mathbb{Z}/N\mathbb{Z})^d\rightarrow \mathbb{C}$:

-where the Fourier transform is normalized\footnote{Note that our normalization differs from that of Hickman and Wright, so that the right-hand side of the above inequality includes a factor of $N^{-d/2}$ not present in \cite{HickmanWright}} by
+where the Fourier transform is normalized\footnote{Note that our normalization differs from that of Hickman and Wright, so that the right-hand side of the above inequality includes a factor of $N^{-d/2}$ not present in \cite{HickmanWright}.} by

-In the particularly case of the parabola $\Sigma = \{(t, t^2)|t\in\mathbb{Z}/N\mathbb{Z}\},$ if $s = 2$, the results of Hickman and Wright establish that such an estimate is available when $1\leq r\leq \frac{6}{5}$ (\cite{HickmanWright}, Theorem 6.5), and furthermore that for general $N$ this is sharp: for $r > \frac{6}{5},$ no such estimate may be made (see the discussion of the Knapp example on page 5 of \cite{HickmanWright}; the whole result described above is stated informally as Theorem 1.2).\footnote{Unlike most restriction problems in analysis, the Hickman-Wright restriction problem allows the factor of $C_\epsilon N^\epsilon$ on the right hand side in order to account for factors arising from the number of divisors and/or the number of prime divisors of $N$; see Theorem \ref{th:main} and Corollaries \ref{NBoundedFactors} and \ref{GeneralN} to see how these issues arise quite concretely.}
+In the particular case of the parabola $\Sigma = \{(t, t^2):t\in\mathbb{Z}/N\mathbb{Z}\},$ if $s = 2$, the results of Hickman and Wright establish that such an estimate is available when $1\leq r\leq \frac{6}{5}$ (\cite{HickmanWright}, Theorem 6.5), and furthermore that for general $N$ this is sharp: for $r > \frac{6}{5},$ no such estimate may be made (see the discussion of the Knapp example on page 5 of \cite{HickmanWright}; the whole result described above is stated informally as Theorem 1.2).\footnote{Unlike most restriction problems in analysis, the Hickman--Wright restriction problem allows the factor of $C_\epsilon N^\epsilon$ on the right-hand side in order to account for factors arising from the number of divisors and/or the number of prime divisors of $N$; see Theorem \ref{th:main} and Corollaries \ref{NBoundedFactors} and \ref{GeneralN} to see how these issues arise quite concretely.}